Evidence-Grade Data Infrastructure for Regulated Workflows

 Download as PDF API Docs →FeedOracle is evidence-grade data infrastructure for regulated workflows.
 The platform delivers multi-source risk intelligence for tokenized assets — with every API response cryptographically signed and anchored on-chain for auditability.

-The platform is built on a one core engine, four compliance modules + AI agent layer architecture:
+The platform is built on a one core engine, five compliance modules + AI agent layer architecture:

 | Component | Role | Purpose | Key Output |